czq142857/BAE-NET/README.md

 ```
 The above command will train the model (with L1 regularization) 200000 iterations after 3000 iterations of supervised-loss-only pretraining.
 It will do one supervised PASS (training all shapes in supervision_list using supervised loss) every 4 iterations of unsupervised training.
 The file specified by "--supervision_list" should include the exemplars for supervised loss.
-"--real_size 32 --points_per_shape 8192" means the training voxels are 32^3 and each shape has 8192 sampled points.
+"--real_size 32 --points_per_shape 8192" means during training each target shape has 8192 sampled points from its 32^3 voxel model.

-You can run the batch file "train_1shot.bat", "train_2shot.bat" and "train_3shot.bat" to train on all categories in ShapeNet.
+You can run the batch files "train_1shot.bat", "train_2shot.bat" and "train_3shot.bat" to train on all categories in ShapeNet.
 ```
 sh train_1shot.bat
 ```